 What is Ö-Cert?

 Ö-Cert is an overall framework of quality ("umbrella label") for adult education providers.
-It´s a nationwide quality trademark, regulated by law (contract between the Federal Ministry of Education and all 9 provinces) and became effective with Dec 2011.
+It´s a nationwide quality trademark, regulated by law (contract between the Federal Ministry of Education, Science and Research and all 9 provinces) and became effective with Dec 2011.

 Ö-Cert sets the stage for transparency, simplified administration and